Comparison

 Comparison FAQ

 They solve different problems.
 Freshping monitors server uptime — is the server responding?
-Sitewatch monitors whether pages actually work — are assets loading, MIME types correct, scripts functional?
+Sitewatch monitors whether pages actually work — are the files loading, is each one the kind of file it claims to be, do the scripts actually run?
 If you need both, Freshping is free for the uptime layer, and Sitewatch starts free for the website layer.

 Freshping monitors endpoints with HTTP pings — checking if the server responds.
 Sitewatch monitors sites with deep checks — validating every JS, CSS, image, and script on the page.
 A single Sitewatch check does what dozens of Freshping monitors can't: verify that assets actually load correctly.